ChargeUp03/shortcut-database/finding-resources.md

 1.1.
 If you used Command (⌘) + Shift + 4, select the area with your cursor
 2. The screenshot will be saved to your Mac's desktop.

-<small>Finding Resources guide Beta v0.2, part of the Shortcut Database</small>
+<small>Finding Resources guide Beta v0.3, part of the Shortcut Database<small>